nilsnark/aegir-drift-docs/docs/engine/phase-space-architecture.md

 - **Optimizing simulation performance** (choosing appropriate integrators and time-steps per dimension).

 As the engine evolves, this conceptual model will remain stable, even as specific integrators, dimension types, and Contexts change.
 The phase-space architecture is not just a design decision—it's the **unifying principle** that makes Phase Space's multiscale, deterministic, multiplayer-safe simulation possible.

+## Gravity Models

+### Gravity Model Overview

+The engine uses the `GravityModel` abstraction to define how gravity behaves in different dimensions.
+This modular approach allows dimensions to select the most appropriate gravity model for their needs, balancing accuracy and performance.

+### Built-in Gravity Models

+The following gravity models are available out of the box:

+- **Constant Field**: A uniform gravitational field, useful for simple simulations or interiors.
+- **Point-Mass N-Body**: Models gravitational interactions between multiple bodies, suitable for interplanetary and orbital dynamics.
+- **Patched Conics**: Simplifies N-body problems into a series of two-body problems, commonly used for on-rails orbits in interplanetary transfers.

+### Extending Gravity

+Contexts can register custom gravity models to tailor gravitational behavior for specific dimensions.
+While the engine does not yet expose a detailed API, the conceptual pipeline involves:

+1. Defining a new `GravityModel` implementation.
+2. Registering the model with the engine's gravity registry.
+3. Assigning the custom model to a dimension during its initialization.

+This extensibility ensures that modders and advanced users can adapt gravity to unique gameplay or simulation requirements.